Kingston, Ontario: Culture

 Music and theatre venues include the Isabel Bader Centre for the Performing Arts, The Grand Theatre, and The Wellington Street Theatre, which host performances from international, national, and local groups like Domino Theatre, Theatre Kingston, The Vagabond Repertory Theatre Company, Hope Theatre Projects, Bottle Tree Productions, and other small groups dot the downtown area.
+The Kick & Push Festival was founded in 2015 to increase summer theatre programming downtown.
 The Kingston Symphony performs at The Grand Theatre, as do several amateur and semi-professional theatre groups.
-The Leon's Centre (renamed from K-Rock Centre) a 5,800-seat entertainment venue and ice rink, opened in February 2008.
+Slush Puppie Place (renamed from K-Rock Centre and Leon's Centre) a 5,800-seat entertainment venue and ice rink, opened in February 2008.

 The city has spawned several musicians and musical groups, most of whom are known mainly within Canada, but a few of whom have achieved international success.
 These include The Tragically Hip, Steppenwolf frontman John Kay, The Abrams, The Glorious Sons, The Mahones, jazz singer Andy Poole, Bedouin Soundclash, Sarah Harmer, The Arrogant Worms, The Headstones, The Inbreds, The Meringues, PS I Love You and members of Moist, including singer David Usher.

 Kingston is also the birthplace of Bryan Adams.
 The first winner of the television series Canadian Idol was Kingston native Ryan Malcolm.

 Poet Michael Andre was raised in Kingston.
 Zal Yanovsky of The Lovin' Spoonful lived in Kingston until his death in 2002.

 Comedian and actor Dan Aykroyd has a residence just north of Kingston and is a frequent face in town.
 He was briefly a minor partner in a restaurant called Aykroyd's Ghetto House Café on upper Princess Street during the 1990s which prominently featured a Blues Brothers' car projecting out from the second story wall.